vitessio/website/content/en/docs/reference/features/recovery.md

 ### Preconditions
 - There should be a vitess backup taken before the desired point in time.
 - There should be continuous binlogs available from the backup time to the desired point in time.
+- As of now, this feature is tested with [ripple](https://github.com/google/mysql-ripple) as the binlog server.

 ### Usage